 Preferred stocks are another popular income investment among financial advisors and more proactive investors.

-Preferred stocks are like a combo of stocks and bonds.
-They are like stocks because they can increase in value.
-But they are like bonds because they pay out fixed dividends.
+Preferred stocks are like a combination of stocks and bonds.
+They are like stocks because they can increase in value but they are like bonds because they pay out fixed dividends.

-One good thing about preferred stocks is that they are a little less risky in the event of a company needing to cut it’s dividend because the common shareholders get cut first.
+One good thing about preferred stocks is that they are a little less risky; In the event of a company needing to cut the dividend, the common shareholders get cut, if needed, before preferred shareholders.

-Plus, in the event of liquidation, preferred shareholders get their equity out before common stock investors but after bond holders.
+Plus, in the rare and unfortunate event of liquidation, preferred shareholders get their equity out before common stock investors (but after bondholders).

 Bonds to Generate $10,000 Monthly Income

 There are many different kinds of bonds.
-The amount of income investors make from bonds depends on the type of bond.
+The amount of income investors make from bonds depends on the type of bond, prevailing interest rates and the bond’s maturity.

 Riskier high yield bonds pay much more than U. S. Treasury bonds.
-And long term bonds pay more than shorter term bonds, for example.
+The spread between high yield bonds and Treasury bonds varies, however, based on several factors.
+Long term bonds typically pay more than shorter term bonds, for example.

-Intermediate 10 year Treasury notes as of this writing pay only about 2% interest, for example, similar to an S%P 500 index fund.
+Intermediate 10 year Treasury notes as of this writing pay only about 1% interest, for example, which is similar to an S&P 500 index fund.

 Covered Calls for Monthly Income